seren4de/overflow_ft/README.md

 # Fine-Tuned TTS Overflow Model for Megan Speaker

-This repository contains a fine-tuned TTS overflow model for the Megan speaker.
-The model has been trained to accurately reproduce the voice and speaking style of Megan, providing high-quality synthesized speech.
+This repository contains a fine-tuned TTS overflow model for a given speaker, based on their audiobook, providing high-quality synthesized speech.

 ## Getting Started